NightlyCommit/twing/README.md

 ## Prerequisites

-Twing needs at least **node.js 6.0.0** to run but it is highly recommended to use **node.js 8.x** or greater to enjoy the best performance possible.
+Twing needs at least **node.js 6.0.0** to run but it is highly recommended to use **node.js 8.x** or higher to enjoy the best performance possible.

 ## Installation